mvcisback/py-metric-temporal-logic/README.md

 To Boolean semantics can be thought of as a special case of the quantitative semantics where `True ↦ 1` and `False ↦ -1`.
-This conversion happens automatically using using the `quantitative=False` flag.
+This conversion happens automatically using the `quantitative=False` flag.